 Below are five key steps to defining a well-aligned enterprise strategy:

 1. Clearly define or understand your corporate strategy.
-Most of our clients have a fairly clear strategic direction, but just don’t know how to translate that into a meaningful and relevant IT and enterprise systems strategy.
+Most of our clients have a fairly clear strategic direction, but don’t know how to translate that into a meaningful and relevant IT and enterprise systems strategy.
 This is why many companies simply buy what is sold to them (such as shelf ware from big ERP vendors) rather than letting their overall strategy drive their purchasing decisions.
-On the contrary, best-in-class organizations clearly define their corporate strategy and convert into meaningful objectives that can provide clear direction on enterprise application decisions.
-Panorama often begins with a strategy articulation map to facilitate these discussions (contact us for a sample of this extremely important tool)
+Best-in-class organizations clearly define their corporate strategy and convert it into meaningful objectives that can provide clear direction on enterprise application decisions.

 3. Translate your business processes into organizational change strategies.
 Once you begin to define your business process and operational strategy, you will then need to define how your organizational change initiatives will support those “to-be” operations.
-You will need to define everything from skills that you have now relative to the skills you will need in the future, to the roles and responsibilities of all of the employees affected by these changes.
-In addition, you will need to address how those changes will be implemented using employee communications, change impact assessments, training strategies and other key organizational change tools.
-(Contact us for more information regarding how to leverage our organizational change methodology and toolset for your organization).
+You will need to assess the skills you have now relative to the skills you need in the future.
+In addition, you will need to define the roles and responsibilities of all affected employees, and address how changes will be implemented using employee communications, change impact assessments, training strategies and other key organizational change tools.

 4. Define how technology can best support #1, 2 and 3.
-Notice that we haven’t even discussed technology in the first three steps of defining the best enterprise strategy.
+Notice that we haven’t even discussed technology in the first three steps of defining an enterprise strategy.
 This is because technology should simply support the corporate, operational and organizational strategies that you deploy.
 Now that you better understand what you’re trying to accomplish from a people and process perspective, you can more effectively navigate through the confusing plethora of options available in the enterprise technology space: best of breed, cloud, integrated ERP, CRM systems, business intelligence, mobile applications, internet of things, eCommerce, HCM systems and hundreds of other possible strategies and tactics.
-Instead of myopically focusing on an ERP selection and implementation process as they have done in years past, organizations now need to focus on how to leverage the best technologies to help them achieve their goals.
+Instead of myopically focusing on an ERP selection and implementation process, organizations now need focus on aligning technology with their strategic vision.

 5. Define strategic KPIs and benefits realization plans to maximize your return on investment (ROI).
 None of this matters if you’re not setting target levels of performance and measuring results.
-The most effective enterprise strategies include detailed metrics and key performance indicators that will determine expectations and define success.
-In addition, these metrics are translated into specific benefits realization plans that define how exactly your organization will achieve target levels of performance.
+The most effective enterprise strategies include detailed metrics and key performance indicators that will set expectations and define success.
+These metrics should be translated into specific benefits realization plans that define how your organization will achieve target levels of performance.